Lower Credit Card Rates? Just Ask!

 Below is a sample script to read to the credit card company:

 "Hi, my name is __________________ .
 I have been a good customer for _________ years, but I’ve received numerous offers in the mail from other companies offering much lower rates.
-Visa/Mastercard/Discovery is offering me a _________ APR.
+For example, I have an offer here for a _________ APR.
 I want to stay with your company, but I also want a lower rate on my card.
 What can you do for me?"

 These tips will also work for increasing your limit.
 Just replace “lower rates” with “higher limits” and “APR” with “limit”.